controlshift/slate/source/includes/authenticated_api/_intro.md

 The Authenticated REST API allows customers to build applications that interact with their own data or securely grant access to third-party app developers without exposing administrative credentials.
 It is designed to be consumed server-side, in contrast to the JSONP API which is designed for unauthenticated javascript integrations.

 If you're synchronizing data from ControlShift into another system then the Webhooks API is likely a better choice for that use case.

 ## Getting Started
 We support both API keys and OAuth2 for authenticating with the API.
 API keys are the recommended approach, because they are simpler to set up and use.
 OAuth2 is supported for now, but may be deprecated in the future, so we do not recommend using it for new applications.

+### HTTP Requests Format

+The Authenticated REST API expects payloads in JSON format when submitting `POST` and `PUT` requests.
+Additionally, all responses will also be returned in this format.
+To ensure compatibility, the requests made to these endpoints should include the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) and [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) headers with the value `application/json`.

 ### Using API Keys
 We support Bearer Authentication, using API keys that can be configured through the platform.